mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 **However dependencies must be activated again if you upgrade openHAB to a new version or clean its cache.**

-### Upgrade from previous binding release version
+## Upgrade of the binding

-It's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.
+When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.

+### Upgrade - Marketplace installation

+1. Goto PaperUI > Add-ons > Bindings > search `openweb` > UNINSTALL
+1. reload the page in the browser to make sure latest version is selected
+1. search again `openweb` > INSTALL

-#### Upgrade - Manual installation
+### Upgrade - Manual installation

 Since openHAB uses some cache mechanisms to load bindings, it is not enough to remove and update the binding JAR file from `addons` folder: